-The evolution of visual attention is illustrated for this example in Fig. 6.
+The evolution of visual attention is illustrated for this example in Figure 6.
 Each graph along the right shows the distribution of attention across the ten objects after integrating the words shown to the left of each graph.
 The most likely word sequence found by the Viterbi search is shown in the figure.
 Ungrounded words are shown in parentheses and do not effect the attention pmf.
-Attention vectors are normalized within each graph.
-As evidence for the target object accumulate from the first part of the utterance, "The large green block in the far right", the pmf becomes progressively sharper with most probability mass focused on Object 8 (fourth graph from the top).
-When the relative spatial term "beneath" is incorporated (third graph from the bottom), visual attention is captured almost equally by Objects 9 and 10 which are the two smaller blocks above Object 8.
+Attention vectors are normalized within each graph so only relative values in each graph are significant.
+As evidence for the target object accumulate from the first part of the utterance, "The large green block in the far right", the pmf becomes progressively sharper with most probability mass focused on Object 8.
+When the relative spatial term "beneath" is incorporated, visual attention is captured almost equally by Objects 9 and 10 which are the two smaller blocks above Object 8.
 Thus, the grounded model associated with "beneath" has caused attention to shift appropriately.
 The remainder of this utterance refers to two objects.
 Fuse is designed on the assumption that the remaining phrase will refer to only a single object.
 Due to the soft assignment of visual attention, however, Fuse is able to robustly deal with the phrase "the yellow block and the red block" by assigning roughly equal attention to both landmark objects.
-To understand the utterance, Eq.
-(16) is applied and correctly selects Object 8.
+To understand the utterance, Equation 16 is applied and correctly selects Object 8.